How is Shwachman-Diamond syndrome treated?

 Children with Shwachman-Diamond syndrome are very sensitive to the side effects of treatments that people must go through before getting a stem cell transplant.
-To help with this, our team uses special transplant treatments (called reduced-intensity conditioning regimens).
+To help with side effects, our team uses special transplant treatments (called reduced-intensity conditioning regimens) that result in reduced toxicity and side effects.
 We have developed these treatments especially for children with Shwachman-Diamond syndrome.
-In addition, our team has a lot of experience in using transplants to help young patients with Shwachman-Diamond syndrome.
+Learn more about the Pediatric Blood and Marrow Transplant Program.

 Children with SDS require long-term follow-up with a hematologist who specializes in marrow failure syndromes.
 Our Marrow Failure and MDS Program provides care with regular tests and examinations that are necessary to monitor for the life-threatening complications associated with SDS, including worsening marrow failure, myelodysplastic syndrome or leukemia.